Full Moon High: Plot

-The film is about a teenager who goes on a trip to Transylvania with his father and gets bitten by a werewolf.
+A teenager goes on a trip to Transylvania with his father and gets bitten by a werewolf.
 Made ageless, he attempts to put his life back together a couple of decades later by enrolling in high school.
 He initially tries to keep his secret from the school and the three women who show interest in him — a sexually active high school student, his own former girlfriend (now a married mother of one), and one of his teachers.
 He ignores sexual advances because it is his "time of the month."

 He later encourages the female high school student to film his transformation.
 She, and the students who later watch the film, mistake the footage at first for a stag film, but after people watch the whole film, the werewolf is arrested for the crimes he committed while in wolf form.
 He, as the wolf, escapes prison in time to participate in his high school's homecoming football game.
 There he is gunned down by a psychiatrist.
 He survives because inflation has rendered a single silver bullet insufficient to kill a werewolf.